7.7 C

 Visiting Stockholm offers a rare opportunity to delve into a city where the contemporary meets the mythical.
 The story of the Silverpilen ghost train enhances this experience, inviting travelers to tap into Stockholm’s lesser-known narratives.
 Whether you believe in the legend or not, the allure of the Silverpilen is undeniable, offering a unique glimpse into the cultural tapestry of Sweden’s capital.

-As you plan your visit, keep an eye on the metro’s dimly lit tracks.
+Observe the dimly lit tracks of the metro as you plan your visit.
 You never know when the ghostly whisper of the Silver Arrow might just pass by, inviting you to partake in its mysterious journey.

 The Avicii Arena, a striking architectural wonder in Stockholm, is the world's largest spherical structure.
 Renamed in 2021 to honor Avicii, it offers thrilling experiences like the SkyView ride.
 Hosting legendary performances, it's a must-visit for sports and music fans alike.